-- enterprises within the steel sector.
-Accordingly, the grant provided to Zong Cheng is not considered to be specific. - Information is not available for the grants identified by Angang or Baoshan, but their nature suggests that there may be limitations on eligibility which could relate to the "encouraged" status of certain activities in the steel sector, including production of galvanised steel coil.
+382. - Information is not available for the grants identified by Angang or Baoshan, but their nature suggests that there may be limitations on eligibility which could relate to the "encouraged" status of certain activities in the steel sector, including production of galvanised steel coil.
 The grants identified by Baoshan relate to the revitalisation of major industries and overall technical innovation projects, subsidies on the interest paid on special loans, relocation compensation which relates to the relocation of company activities, and infrastructure subsidies.
 In the absence of further information MBIE considers that these subsidies are likely to be specific.

-379. MBIE concludes that no countervailable subsidies were provided to Zong Cheng through government grants, and that countervailable subsidies to non-cooperating manufacturers of galvanised steel coil exported to New Zealand totalled 0.08%.
+383. - MBIE concludes that no countervailable subsidies were provided to Zong Cheng through government grants, and that countervailable subsidies to non-cooperating manufacturers of galvanised steel coil exported to New Zealand totalled 0.08%.